 ‘Harwell’ – really no reactions (to that tattoo).
 But my Bruin B: Every time we have fans come out or whatever, they go, ‘Damn, that’s a big B!’
 You hear kids going, ‘Mommy, look at his arm!’
 You get a lot of people saying, ‘Wow, that’s nice.’
 And you hear people in the background, ‘I’m gonna get that too.’
 It’s funny and everything, but I like it.
 You get a lot people walking around that are like, ‘Damn, did it hurt?’ or ‘Wow, that’s big.’

-“This (on my left arm) is actually done by a well-known tattoo artist.
+“It’s kind of crazy: My brother (Joe) and I were talking, maybe a month or a couple months before his death.
+Another player had passed away, Greg Griffin, who was a big-time soccer player over at Furman.
+He got in a car accident and died.
+We both knew him from our respective national teams.“This (on my left arm) is actually done by a well-known tattoo artist.
 I went to him because I had to cover some stuff up under here, so I went to him and was like, ‘What can we put over it and what do you think would look the best?’
 I just totally trusted his judgment just because he’s such a great artist.
 He’s done work on some of my other teammates like Eric McNeal.
 He’s done all his tattoos.
 So that’s how I found out about him, and he came up with this (tattoo on my left arm) and I loved it.

 Then this (on my left arm), I got this when I was 16.
 It means ‘Fear No Man’ (in Chinese).
 And this (on my right wrist) is the initials of me and my brother and my sister, and it’s our birthday.
 I’m close with my brother and my sister so eventually they’re all going get this too.
 So it’s kind of like a family thing. ...